View our posts

 Sustained high attendance from 2024/25 demonstrated by:

-• The overall absence rate for all pupils being no more than 95.0%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced.
+• The overall absence rate for all pupils being no less than 94.0%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced.

 • Decrease the percentage of all pupils who are persistently absent and the figure among disadvantaged pupils being no more than 10% lower than their peers.